waltonjones/ab3_sensitivity/5r-behavior.md

 We next asked whether NPF-NPFR signaling in the ab3A neurons modulates olfactory guided-behaviors.
 Trap assays are often used to test olfactory function at the behavioral level \cite{Park_2002}, but they can produce fairly noisy data (data not shown).
-Since social cues modulate olfactory behavior in flies \cite{Ramdya_2014}, we designed a new trap assay for individual flies (Fig 5A), hoping to measure olfactory attraction at a higher signal-to-noise ratio.
+Since social cues modulate olfactory behavior in flies \cite{Ramdya_2014}, we designed a new trap assay for individual flies (Fig 5A) hoping to measure olfactory attraction at a higher signal-to-noise ratio.
-Our olfactory trap assays comprise an origin chamber and a bait chamber connected by a narrow length of plastic tubing only slightly wider than an individual fly.
+The single fly olfactory trap assay comprises an origin chamber and a bait chamber connected by a narrow length of plastic tubing only slightly wider than an individual fly.
 Although the origin chambers contain wet tissue as a water source, there is no food.
 At first, the individual flies in the origin chamber resist traveling through the narrow tube, but as they starve over the course of the assay, the odor source lures them into the adjoining bait chamber.
+To perform the assay, we habituate individual 7--10 day-old male flies in vials containing a tissue soaked with fresh apple juice.
+After assembling the traps, we place them in a dark 25 °C incubator for 40 hours.
+From 40--50 hours, we check the traps every 2 hours removing and counting "successes" in which the individual flies travel to the bait chamber.
-As bait, we used fresh apple juice (10^-1^ v/v), which produces similar responses to ethyl butyrate (10^-4^ v/v) in the OSNs of the large basiconic sensilla, including the ab3A neurons (Fig 5B).
+We chose fresh apple juice (10^-1^ v/v) as a bait because it provides a source of sugar and has induces a similar olfactory response in the OSNs of large basiconic sensilla as ethyl butyrate (10^-4^ v/v) (Fig 5B).

-We first examined this assay to make sure that this setting is valid for testing fly's attraction behavior.
+To confirm our single fly trap assay measures olfactory attraction, we first performed some control experiments.
 As expected, in the dark, more than 70% of the w1118 flies moved into the "bait chamber" containing apple juice (Fig 5C).
 On the other hand, less than 20% of the w1118 flies moved into the "bait chamber" when it contains distilled water.
 In addition, less than 30% of the Orco1 mutant flies which have no functional ORNs could locate the apple juice bait.